apavlyuc/expert_system/README.md

 Done according to subject requirements.
 You can see it in res/expert-system.en.pdf.

 # Pre-install requirements
-You ned to have Make utility and g++ compiler which supports c++14.
+You need to have Make utility and g++ compiler which supports c++14.

 # Usage
 Open project folder and run ```console make```